- The wider security situation

 This section lists some reference sources to facilitate initial evaluations.
 The most important sub-criteria are supplied first, followed by the information available from each source.
 In many instances the sources provide access to information from third parties that is continually updated by the third parties themselves.

-A. Criminality and conflict; B. Travel, transport, nature and the environment, infrastructure, mobility, visas, Mobilität, Visa; C. Health
+B. Travel, transport, nature and the environment, infrastructure, mobility, visas, Mobilität, Visa

 Federal Foreign Office (AA)

-The Federal Foreign Office provides information on travel, travel safety and factors for risk assessments for foreign travel, particularly in its ‘Sicher Reisen’ (safe travel) web pages.
+The Federal Foreign Office provides information on travel, travel safety and factors for risk assessments for foreign travel, particularly on its ‘Sicher Reisen’ (‘Safe travel’) web pages.
 These provide information on the latest developments relevant to travel and security, particularly regarding safety and security, terrorism, the internal political situation in countries abroad, mine dangers, criminality, nature and the climate.

 International Crisis Group ‘CrisisWatch Conflict Tracker’

 CrisisWatch Conflict Tracker is an information portal dedicated to conflicts and crises that includes a helpful risk map populated with information from the International Crisis Group.
 The International Crisis Group is an NGO based in Brussels.
-It provides independent analysis and advice on how to de-escalate, prevent and resolve conflicts.
-Their ‘Conflict Tracker’ is continually updated and provides information on crises and conflicts around the world.
+It provides independent analysis and recommendations on how to de-escalate, prevent and resolve conflicts.
+The ‘Conflict Tracker’ is continually updated and provides information on crises and conflicts around the world.
 Users can access country-specific conflict profiles alongside analyses of the latest crisis developments.
 The work of the International Crisis Group is based on expert field research and academically robust analyses prepared for policymakers.
-Their ‘In-Depth Reports’ are supplemented by concrete recommendations for action.
-While these do not specifically refer to foreign academic policy issues, they still provide comprehensive and contextualised information that is helpful in assessing a conflict
+Their in-depth reports are supplemented by concrete recommendations for action.
+While these do not specifically refer to foreign academic policy issues, they still provide comprehensive and contextualised information that helps assess a conflict situation or analyse the contexts of political crises.

 ‘Uppsala Conflict Data Program Conflict Encyclopedia (UCDP database)’